Coupling technology to replace Spring couplings.

 - No moving parts

-These couplings have been used for a number of years, for engineers looking for a flexible shaft coupling solution for high speed minimal misalignment applications.
+These spring couplings have been used for a number of years, for engineers looking for a flexible shaft coupling solution for high speed, minimal misalignment applications.

 It isn’t able to handle angles larger than 4° and the ability to handle torque is minimal.